beyondbeneath/fractal-joshua-trees/blog/README.md

 5. Forests & scenes
 6. Interactive Javascript version?

+Slightly more details and code can be found in the [development IPython Notebook](https://github.com/beyondbeneath/fractal-joshua-trees/blob/master/ipynb/blog.ipynb) - though it is a little messy in parts.

 ## 1. Review of fracal tree generation

 |Basic tree (A)|Length & angle randomness (B)|Split probabilities & increased depth (C)|Aesthetic branch thinning (D)|